Bitcoin and Cryptocurrencies: A Complete Overview

 Here’s a simplified transaction flow:

-• The sender sets the recipient’s wallet address and amount.
+1. The sender enters the recipient’s wallet address and the payment amount.

-• It’s signed using the sender’s private key.
+2. The operation is then signed with the sender’s private key.

 Beyond Bitcoin: The Wider Crypto World